 Apart from the ticketing system, Enjin also has a good knowledge base where you’ll find how-to articles and video tutorials.
 Here, among other answers, you’ll find a quick guide on how to delete an Enjin website if you decide to try your luck with another site creator.

-The lack of image editing software is a letdown, as well as the lack of live chat, which I previously mentioned in my Enjin website builder review.
-If the Enjin team decides to improve upon these problematic areas, they just might become the perfect site builder for gamers.
+The lack of image editing software is a letdown, and the lack of live chat, which I previously mentioned.
+However, if the Enjin team decides to improve upon these problematic areas, they just might become an even better site builder for gamers.